Kitware/ParaView/Utilities/Doxygen/pages/CatalystPythonScriptV2.md

 In this example, we are using `catalyst_coprocess` callback described earlier to execute certain actions per timestep.
-A more advanced analysis script would use extract generators, in which case `catalyst_coprocess` is rarely needed.
+A more advanced analysis script would use extractors, in which case `catalyst_coprocess` is rarely needed.

 Also note, in this example we simply use a directory for the Python package instead of archiving it in a `.zip`.
 This is useful for development and